Session-42/groove2groove/README.md

 #### MIDI mapping
 The current implementation support Sequential MIDI mapping to overcome plug-in issues, and run groove2groove correctly.
 The sequential MIDI program numbers are mapped back at the post-processing stage.
 Mixing songs with mapping and songs without is currnly not supported.

+This file was written by Natan Bibelnik @ MyPart, 2024